bluekvirus/Stage.js/HOWTO.md

 ```
 * Marionette.xView -- view:meta-event
 ```
+//General
 view:render-data (data) - onRenderData [pre-defined]
-//Do NOT use an Array as data in a ItemView/Layout with this event.
+view:data-rendered
+//ItemView only (SVG)
+view:fit-paper
+view:paper-resized
+view:paper-ready
+//CollectionView only (Remote Data Pagination) view:load-page view:page-changed
 ```

 Remember, you can always trigger a customized event `my-event-xyz` and implement it later on the object by creating `onMyEventXyz()`.

-Though you can not yet use meta-event on Marionette.Regions, there is a  convenient one for you:
+Though you can not yet use customized meta-event on Marionette.Regions, there is a  convenient one for you:
 ```
 //region:load-view
 anyregion.trigger('region:load-view', name[, options]);
 ```
 The `region:load-view` event listener is implemented for you and can search through both the *Regional* and *Widget* registry to find the view by name and show it on the region.
-You can pass in addition factory options to the event trigger if they are for a *Widget*.
+You can pass in addition factory options to the event trigger.

 Recall that you can use `view=""` in a template to link a *Regional* to a region to show as well, but it will *NOT* search through the *Widget* registry for finding the view definition, due to the difficulties of putting widget options into the `view=""` marked tags.

-Don't know what a *Widget* registry is?
-Keep reading.

 ######Use parentCt?
 Before you move on, there is one more thing in this event section we want to clarify.
 If you use `region=""` in your template to define regions in a *Context*/*Marionette.Layout*, your sub-view instances within those regions will receive a `parentCt` property upon showing which should help you find its parent container view instance (the layout instance).